dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: Holy Trinity, Buildwas
 - Date: 1720 AD

-The name Buildwas may derive its name from the Saxon words "beild" or "belde" (a shelter). and "was" (water), surrounded as it is on three sides by hills and on the fourth by the river Severn.
-Another view is that the name is from the Old English "waesse" which means "swamp" or "marsh" and is usually translated as "land by a meanering river which floods and drains quickly".
+The name Buildwas may derive its name from the Saxon words 'beild' or 'belde' (a shelter). and 'was' (water), surrounded as it is on three sides by hills and on the fourth by the river Severn.
+Another view is that the name is from the Old English 'waesse' which means 'swamp' or 'marsh' and is usually translated as 'land by a meanering river which floods and drains quickly'.

 The village of Buildwas has been recognised since 1086 as the first reference to it was made in the Domesday Book.